 Currently, the Eiffel Tower is the most-visited monument in the world with over 7 million visitors a year.
 This is partly due to the popularity of Paris as a tourist destination.

 If it’s your first time in Paris, going up the Eiffel Tower is a must.
 Visitors can choose to go up using the Tower lift or the stairs.
-However, before making your mind up on how you want to visit the monument, it is important to keep in mind that there are 1,665 steps to the top.
+However, before making your mind up on how you want to visit the monument, it's important to keep in mind that there are 1,665 steps to the top.

 If you decide to take the stairs, you can only visit the second floor.
 Although the stairs admission ticket is cheaper, the difference is not worthwhile and we recommend taking the elevator.

-The best moment to enjoy the breath-taking views of Paris is early in the morning to avoid the lines or at dusk, when visitors will see Paris lit up.
+The best moment to enjoy the breathtaking views of Paris is early in the morning to avoid the lines or at dusk, when visitors will see Paris lit up.

 Rest of the year: 9:30 am – 11:45 pm (stairs: 9:30am - 6:30pm)